nyscapes/nywalker-server/README.md

 Once we’re live and the database is plump with data, we’ll include information for how one can connect to it.

-In addition to the above research goals, we also use this project pedagogically.
-Entering data is part of the course requirements for the “Writing New York” course at New York University, and the project is also used in at least one version of NYU’s “Digital Literary Studies” course.
+In addition to the above research goals, we also use this application pedagogically.
+Entering data is part of the course requirements for the “Writing New York” course at New York University, and the software is also used in at least one version of NYU’s “Digital Literary Studies” course.
 We believe that it’s a lightweight point of entry into the (geospatial) digital humanities, providing both instant feedback (a map!) and also encouraging